christybell/Weather_Analysis/README.md

 ## Resources
 - **Data Sources**: cities.csv, WeatherPy_Database.csv & WeatherPy_vacation.csv
 - **Software**: Python 3.7.6, Anaconda 4.9.2 & Git Bash 2.29.2
-- **Tools**: Jupyter Notebook, Pandas, Matplotlib 3.3.2, NumPy library, SciPy library, OpenWeatherMap API, Google Maps API, Google Places API & Google Directions API
+- **Tools**: Jupyter Notebook, Pandas, Matplotlib 3.3.2, NumPy library, SciPy library, OpenWeatherMap API, Google Maps, Google Places & Google Directions APIs

 ## Challenge Overview
 Jack loves the PlanMyTrip app.
 Beta testers love it too.
 And, as with any new product, they recommended a few changes to take the app to the next level.
 Specifically, they recommended adding the weather description to the weather data.
 Then, I added input statements for the beta testers to filter the data for their weather preferences, to be used to identify potential travel destinations and nearby hotels.
 From the list of potential travel destinations, the beta tester can now choose four cities to create a travel itinerary.
 Finally, using the Google Maps Directions API, I created a travel route between the four cities as well as a marker layer map.